c16a/tfes/README.md

-# flash
+# tfes
-A tiny and fast messaging system
+A tiny and fast eventing system